Cherry Blossom.

 We've had takizakura - now say hello to 'yamazakura'.
 Where 'taki' means waterfall, 'yama' means mountain and refers to the billowing clouds of blossom that adorn the mountain rice paddies of Mitake, a small farming community in the mountains of Mie Prefecture.

-Legend has it that the trees were first planted by priest a good 900 years ago and that they have been carefully cared for by the local residents ever since, so a journey to the scenic farmlands and traditional thatched farming cottages of the village is a lesson in a labour of love.
+Legend has it that the trees were first planted by priest 900 years ago and that they have been carefully cared for by the local residents ever since.
+A journey to the scenic farmlands and traditional thatched farming cottages of the village is a lesson in a labour of love.

 The nearest station is Ise-Okitsu, about a 15 minute taxi ride from the village, but rental car is most recommended for this off-the-beaten-track beauty.